QuestCraftPlusPlus/QuestCraft/README.md

 ## Supported Renderer

 **Regal**
-We use a renderer named Regal, a almost perfect renderer for Minecraft.
+We use an renderer named Regal, a almost perfect renderer for Minecraft.
 You may find issues, you can see some renderer specific issues on our Discord, and in the known-issues-5•0

 ## Included Mods